 where our outcome variables y_i are various government assistance receipt and utilization outcomes for individual i and X_i is a vector of individual characteristics.
-We use the same individual level controls, also adding an indicator variable for being below the federal poverty level, $(FPL)i$.
+We use the same individual level controls.
+However, we also adjust for selection into poverty to differentiate between differentials based on needs or other factors.
+Hence, following Heckman selection methods, we estimate equation (3) using a probit model to obtain a correction term for this selection, and then adjust for this selection when estimating equation (2).

-Finally, we restrict our sample to those below the federal poverty level and estimate equation (2), omitting the FPL indicator variable among this sample.
+Finally, we restrict our sample to those below the federal poverty level and estimate equation (2) without the selection correction.
 In all regressions, we restrict our sample to complete cases.
-All regressions and descriptive statistics are weighted using HPS person weights computed by the U.S. Census Bureau in Stata version 16 (StataCorp, 2019).
+All regressions and descriptive statistics are weighted using HPS person weights computed by the U.S. Census Bureau in Stata version 16 (StataCorp, 2019), except for the Heckman models.